 More than 1,000 fatalities in bike accidents occur every year in the United States, according to the Centers for Disease Control and Prevention (CDC).
 Bike accidents injure another 130,000 people annually.
 Most of these accidents involve a negligent driver.
 Despite governmental efforts to raise bicycle safety awareness, these numbers continue to climb.

-In 2012, 726 bike riders were killed and another 49,000 were injured in motor vehicle traffic crashes.
-To make the roads safer for cyclists, states and cities around the country have begun enacting laws that require a "buffer zone" between cars and bicycles.
-These driving safety laws are intended to decrease bicycle injuries and deaths from being hit by automobile drivers.
-Read on to learn more about bicycle buffer zone laws, how they work, and the penalties that come with a violation.
+To make the roads safer for cyclists, states and cities nationwide have enacted laws that require a buffer zone between cars and bicycles.
+These safety laws are intended to decrease bicycle injuries and deaths caused by motor vehicle accidents.
+Read on to learn more about bicycle buffer zone laws, how they work, and the penalties you can suffer if you violate them.

 What Is a Bicycle Buffer Zone?